artefactual-labs/am/compose/README.md

 - Archivematica Dashboard: http://127.0.0.1:62080/
 - Archivematica Storage Service: http://127.0.0.1:62081/

+The default credentials for the Archivematica Dashboard and the Storage Service are username: `test`, password: `test`.

 ## Source code auto-reloading

 Dashboard and Storage Service are both served by Gunicorn.
 We set up Gunicorn